 9.)
-How did you learn about this program (i.e. referral, website, etc.)\
+How did you learn about this program (i.e. referral, website, etc.)

 10.)
-Please indicate any preferences or limitations you may have related to lo your mentor.
+Please indicate any preferences or limitations you may have related to locations for meeting with your mentor.
 Do you have approval from school, employer, etc.?
-Please indicated ay-of-week preferences: •
+Please indicate any time-of-day or day-of-week preferences: